 “When you are finished,” Bluefingers said, “the King will withdraw.
 Take the bed linens and burn them in the hearth.
 As the Vessel, you are the only one allowed to handle such things.
 Do you understand?”

-“Yes,” Siri said, growing increasingly nervous, her hair--which hung all the way town to the train of her dress--curling slightly into waves.
+“Yes,” Siri said, growing increasingly anxious.

 “Very well then,” Bluefingers said, looking almost as nervous as she was.
 “Blessings of the First Returned upon you, child, and good luck.”
 With that, he reached forward and pushed the door open.

-Then, he bowed his head quickly and withdrew.
+Oh, Austre, God of Colors, she thought, heart pounding, hands sweating, growing numb.

-Siri stepped into the room.
+Bluefingers pushed her lightly on the back, and she stepped into the room.

 Warbreaker